imgly/pesdk-android-demo/README.md

 ## Installation

-> This SDK requires a minimum deployment target of Android API 15 (4.0.4) with OpenGl ES 2.0 supported Device but our official support is starting with API 16 (4.1.0)
+> The PhotoEditor SDK supports Android 5.0+ API 21 as the `minSdkVersion`, but it must be compiled with `compileSdkVersion` 31+.

 ## Add your license file